 Freshmen forwards Danuel House, Danrad Knowles to join Cougars in 2012-13

-Former Cougar head coach Alvin Brooks enters his third season as associate head coach for the University of Houston men's basketball program in 2012-13.
+Former Houston head coach Alvin Brooks enters his fourth season as associate head coach for the University of Houston men's basketball program in 2013-14.

 In his current role, Brooks assists head coach James Dickey in all aspects of the program, including scheduling, recruiting, practices and opponents' scouting.